tatianegercina/FinTech/02-Homework/07-SQL/Instructions/README.md

 Create an entity relationship diagram (ERD) by inspecting the provided CSV files.

+**Note:** For the `credit_card` table, the `card` column should be a VARCHAR(20) datatype rather than an INT.

 Part of the challenge here is to figure out how many tables you should create, as well as what kind of relationships you need to define among the tables.

 Feel free to discuss your database model design ideas with your classmates.
-You can use a tool like [Quick Database Diagrams](https://www.quickdatabasediagrams.com) to create your model.
+You can use a tool like [Quick Database Diagrams](https://app.quickdatabasediagrams.com/#/) to create your model.

 ### Data Engineering